Top Food Accountability App Choices & The Missing Link (Human Accountability)

 Spokin

 Spokin is for families who struggle with a lot of food allergies -- it allows you to enter specific food items you need to avoid so you can gain access to a diet plan and recipes better catered to what you can actually eat.
+The app helps users track and avoid certain foods that may trigger allergies, making it easier to manage dietary restrictions.
 It even has a guide of allergen-friendly restaurants and packaged foods so you do not need to worry too much when you want to have a meal out.

 Learn how to eat safe!